Tornado expert Gary Conte joined a Weather Watch bulletin board from September 5-24, 2003.

 Student: How can I keep from being scared of tornadoes?

-Some sites that have information on tornado safety are:
+Some sites that have information on tornado safety include the National Weather Service, the American Red Cross, and Sky Diary's Kidstorm.

 Student: Hi, I was wondering are all tornadoes dangerous?
 And also how do you find out where tornado a tornado is going to be?
 Well that’s all my questions for now.
 I have to read lots more on tornadoes!
 Bye!!

-Gary Conte: Yes Ellen, all tornadoes are dangerous, BUT some are more dangerous than others.
+Gary Conte: All tornadoes are dangerous, but some are more dangerous than others.
 About 88 percent of all tornadoes that occur are weak, rated as F0 and F1 with wind speeds up to 112 miles per hour.
 They cause moderate damage.
 Less than 1 percent of all tornadoes that occur are violent, rated F4 and F5 with wind speeds over 200 miles per hour.
 They cause incredible damage.

 Your local National Weather Service Office will issue Tornado Warnings, telling you the direction and speed the tornado is moving.
 The warning will list the communities in the path of the tornado and the approximate times it will impact the communities.